mathlete01/frontend_breakout/README.md

-## Keyboard Breakout
+## QWERTYBall

-Keyboard Breakout is a little browser game built with a Javascript frontend and a Ruby on Rails backend.
+QWERTYBall is a little browser game built with a Javascript frontend and a Ruby on Rails backend.

 ### How to Use

-Keyboard Breakout was built on Ruby 2.6.1 and uses npm to install node modules.
+QWERTYBall was built on Ruby 2.6.1 and uses npm to install node modules.
 You'll probably need a similar set-up to get it to run correctly.

 #### Installation